dendrite/viscosity/Glia/README.markdown

 * [DONE] - Update metrics dynamically in zookeeper
 * [DONE] - Add to ServerMetadata a Metrics

-* [DONE-PARTLY] - Add metrics to the server like a heartbeats & so on...
+* [DONE] - Add metrics to the server like a heartbeats & so on...

 * [DONE] - Autodiscover server in zookeeper
 * [DONE] - Glia server correct shutdown